MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 Start-Container $container
 ```

-when the container has been created, start a remote PowerShell session in the container.
+When the container is up, create a remote PowerShell session with the container.
 ```powershell
 Enter-PSSession -ContainerId $container.ContainerId -RunAsAdministrator
 ```

 ##Step 2 - Install Web Server Software

 The next step is to install the web server software.
 This example will use nginx for Windows.
-Use the following commands to automatically download and extract the nginx software to **c:\nginx-1.9.3**.
+Use the following commands to automatically download and extract the nginx software to c:\nginx-1.9.3.

 Download the nginx software.
 ```